TreeFrogTinkerer/my-quake-shakes/Docker.md

 Go through the same steps on the [Configuration Page](Configuration.md) except edit the files in the `./my-quake-shakes/config` folder instead of the standard `./config/` folder

+You can run it using the sample csv files as well if if you like though I'd highly recommend you change the date in `run_dates.csv` so you don't process a few years worth of quakes on the first go.

 ### Edit `custom-actions.sh`

 By default the container writes the ics file to its internal memory.
 Due to pathing issues I didn't move it to the config folder.
 Instead the primary way of getting the file out is to use the FTP server option located in the `custom-actions.sh` shell script.